Our Team

 The World Scholar’s Cup draws on the spirited contributions of staff, volunteers, and champions all over the world; there is no way to introduce all of them.
 Below are just some of our team members:

-Daniel Berdichevsky is the program's founder and alpaca-in-chief.
-In high school, he achieved the highest score in the history of the United States Academic Decathlon; he has been a professional nerd ever since.
-For Daniel, Decathlon was life-changing: it introduced him to the joy of teamwork, inspired him to overcome his fear of public speaking, and launched him into college with new confidence.
-It was after studying science, technology, and society and public policy at Stanford and then public policy at Harvard that Daniel had three realizations: first, that there was no opportunity like the one he had been given for students around the world; second, that such a global program could be for students in the 21st century what Decathlon had been for him in the 20th; and, third, that he had just discovered his life’s work.
-Daniel has also led strategic innovation for CASIO, worked (with great non-success) in venture capital, and attempted (with even greater non-success) to write musicals.
-Daniel loves little more (except maybe the song Havana) than meeting and learning from students around the world.
+Daniel Berdichevsky is the program's founder and Alpaca-in-Chief.
+In high school, he achieved the highest score in the history of the U.S. Academic Decathlon; he has been a professional nerd ever since.
+For Daniel, Decathlon was life-changing: it introduced him to the joy of teamwork, inspired him to overcome his fear of public speaking, and propelled him into university with new confidence.
+It was after studying Science, Technology, and Society at Stanford and Public Policy at Harvard that he realized three things: (1) there was no opportunity like the one he had been given for students around the world; (2) such a global program could be for students in the 21st century what Decathlon had been for him in the 20th; and (3) he had discovered his life’s work.
+Daniel ([email protected]) has also led strategic innovation for CASIO, worked briefly in venture capital, and become a songwriter, ooh na na.

 Tom Brazee is the program's lead programmer and lead scoring specialist and the member of team most likely to have developed an allergic reaction to the words unhandled exception error.
 A computer science instructor and Quiz Bowl coach for many years in the great state of Nebraska, Tom has been dropping into developer mode with the World Scholar's Cup (and its predecessor, DemiDec) since 1999 (when Daniel briefly mistook him for a flashcard writer); his travels began ten years later with a trip to Singapore and have continued ever since.
 Tom's many distinctions at the World Scholar's Cup include being the only staff member ever to fall asleep on stage during the Scholar's Show and one of the few to have survived the 2010 Scholar's Scavenge; he also jams a mean air guitar.

-Jeremy Chumley (“JChum”) is the Managing Director of the World Scholar’s Cup.
-A specialist in belly-to-belly diplomacy, he is also an expert in burgers, Chelsea boots, essay reading, Texas, and frog anatomy.
-He takes Challenge proctoring very seriously—especially when scholars aren’t taking the Challenge very seriously.
-Prior to joining the World Scholar’s Cup, Jeremy taught math, sold suits, and questioned the value of the World Scholar’s Cup.
+Jeremy Chumley (“JChum”) is the Managing Director of the World Scholar’s Cup and our newly-appointed Director of Data Analytics.
+A specialist in diplomacy, he is also an expert in burgers, Chelsea boots, scoring anomalies, words that work, and host schools in Pakistan, Vietnam, and Malaysia, among other places.
+He takes every round very seriously—even when scholars don't.
+Prior to joining the World Scholar’s Cup, Jeremy taught math, coached Decathlon, sold XL-sized suits, and questioned the value of the World Scholar’s Cup.

 Kevin Kuo recently transitioned out of and then back into the program.
 On any given day, he may be found upgrading the solid-state hard drive on a teammate’s laptop, running a side gig selling technology on Facebook, booking and rebooking flights for the entire team (with some exceptions), enjoying an episode of an anime series on Crunchyroll, working for the Canadian government, or DJ'ing a Global Round Awards Ceremony.